A Will must be in writing and must be signed by you before at least two witnesses to be valid in Singapore.

 However, you should consider making a Will for your Singapore assets only.
 With a Will in different countries it allows an application for a Grant of Probate to start in each country without having to wait for the Grant of Probate in one country before starting in the second country.

-If you do not have an existing overseas Will you should make a Will in Singapore as you are in the same position as any Singaporean.
+If you do not have an existing overseas Will you should making a Will in Singapore as you are in the same position as any Singaporean.

 There is greater urgency for you to make a Singapore Will if you are in one of the following situations.

-In all of these cases a partner (including same sex spouse) and children will not inherit anything under Singapore law if you pass away without a Will.
+In all of these cases a partner (including same sex spouse) and children will not inherit anything under Singapore law if you pass away without making a Will in Singapore.

 Please see our blog posts:http://blog.ezwills.com.sg/de-facto-or-co-habitating-couples-without-wills/ http://blog.ezwills.com.sg/same-sex-couples-without-wills/